 Introduction to Python Multiprocessing

 Multiprocessing is somewhat of a computerized version of multitasking.
 Multitasking is the process of handling several tasks at the same time efficiently.
 Similarly, Multiprocessing in Python is the ability to handle more than one process at the same time.
-In real life a person who is a multitasker is very successful at his work, similarly, a python program using multiprocessing is far better than one which is not using it.
+In real life, a multitasker person is very successful at his work; similarly, a python program using multiprocessing is far better than one which is not using it.

 Python Multiprocessing uses the idea of parallel processing, in which code from a single program can be executed on the different cores of a computer using parallel code.